 For experienced users of PicturesToExe this section may contain little of interest or relevance.
 They will have a well established methodology and workflow for producing audio visual shows which, to a large extent, will be dictated by their creativity, the software tools they have available and the end use for which the show is to be used.
 However for new or relatively inexperienced users, the first steps into the world of audio visual shows can be daunting.
 The following sections have therefore been written to provide some pointers on how to produce a show using the deluxe version of PicturesToExe.
 The methodology described is one that the author has developed over a number of years and suits the availability of certain software tools and the intended end use of the show: mainly for showing at photoclub nights and also forming parts of shows given to other organisations.
-It should be clearly understood that the workflow described below does not represent a definitive method for producing shows; there are probably as many different methods ofcreating a show as there are PicturesToExe licence holders.
-What follows just represents one particular method which it is hoped may provide some useful pointers for new users to consider when starting their first show.
+It should be clearly understood that the workflow described below does not represent a definitive method for producing shows; there are probably as many different methods as there are PicturesToExe licence holders.
+It just represents one particular method which it is hoped may provide some useful pointers to new users.